afnog/sse/virtualization/ganeti-exercise.md

 ### Network Re-Configuration

-After installation, shut down the machine and reconfigure its network interfaces in VirtualBox
+After installation, shut down the machine and reconfigure its network interfaces in VirtualBox:

-* Adapter 1: Do not change, leave set to NAT.
+* Adapter 1: Try setting this to Bridged and choose your external interface.
+If it doesn't work (the guest can't connect to the Internet), change it back to NAT.
+But then you won't be able to access your guest VMs across the network, only from your computer (sorry!).
 * Adapter 2: Host-only network, vboxnet0, enable Promiscuous Mode.

 ![Configuring Network Adaptor 1](virtualbox-configure-adaptor-2.png)